XxDaShTixX/Software-Engineering-Essentials/Topics/Interview-Q&A.md

 Scrum is a specific framework for implementing Agile.
 It structures work into short, iterative cycles known as sprints1.
 Scrum teams commit to shipping work at the end of each sprint and adopt practices and a team structure that helps them achieve this cadence.
 ![image](https://github.com/user-attachments/assets/8d429009-c218-4b2b-bdd2-17590886a21e)
 Reference: https://www.scnsoft.com/software-development/software-development-models

+### **Q: What is an API (Application Programming Interface)?**
+An API is a set of rules that allow programs to talk to each other.
+The developer creates the API on the server and allows the client to talk to it.